TBG-FR/IUT_SS2_RoutineGuard/README.md

 With such a link, we would be able to get the Bracelet's Sensors informations (Beats-per-Minute, Interbeat Interval, Acceleration) to analyse the Health Status of the user, but also to send alerts (Vibrations, Light and/or Sound Signals, Voice, ...) and to get the status of the Buttons (as the Bracelet should have two buttons, a Red one (Ask for Help or "Negative Answer") and a Green one ("Positive Answer").

 # How to Use ?

+Requirements :
+- A *Raspberry Pi* (ours in under *Raspbian*) with *GrovePi* extension and it's *Sensors*
+- An "Arduino-like" *Feather 32u4* from *Adafruit*
+- A *7" TouchScreen* for *Raspberry Pi*

+1. Clone/Download this *Github Repository*
+      1.5 Customize the code for your own needs, if needed (feel free to ask for help !)
+2. Build the Java Project "ArduinoGuard_App" (Located here : 'Raspberry/RoutineGuard_App/')
+      2.5 If you can't build the JAR file, feel free to contact us, we can provite it !
+3. Move the '/dist/' folder into your *Raspberry Pi* and start it with "java -jar /path/ArduinoGuard_App.jar"
+4. You're all set !
+You can now **use the Graphical Interface** and test our System !

+**IMPORTANT : In the current state (20/06/2017), eveything isn't working/implemented, check the "Project Status" section below !**

 # Project Informations